Kristina01111000/Drws_site/README.md

 4/13

-- make sure the other emails aren't being sent to me -> only gh still is
 - basically on hold until the email list is ready, that is the next step, we shouldn't meet again until it is set

 - add titles of lessons to the course chats and come up with a converstion starter (two needed)
 - check on all of the course chats, does he still want them? or should we puch people towards the groups?
-- get the fourth email ready, go over it and the third one on phone call

 In future: